evanw/esbuild/README.md

 * Either put all JSX syntax in `.jsx` files instead of `.js` files, or use `--loader:.js=jsx` to use the JSX loader for `.js` files.

-* If you're using TypeScript, run `tsc` first to convert `.tsx` files into either `.jsx` or `.js` files.
+* If you're using TypeScript, pass esbuild your `.tsx` file as the entry point.
+There should be no need to convert TypeScript files to JavaScript first because because esbuild parses TypeScript syntax itself.

+    *Note that esbuild does not do any type checking, so you'll want to run `tsc -noEmit` in parallel to check types.*

 * If you're using esbuild to bundle React yourself instead of including it with a `<script>` tag in your HTML, you'll need to pass `'--define:process.env.NODE_ENV="development"'` or `'--define:process.env.NODE_ENV="production"'` to esbuild on the command line.

 * If you're using [Preact](https://preactjs.com/) instead of React, you'll also need to pass `--jsx-factory=preact.h --jsx-fragment=preact.Fragment` to esbuild on the command line.

-For example, if you have a file called `example.jsx` with the following contents:
+For example, if you have a file called `example.tsx` with the following contents:

 ```js
 import * as React from 'react'